Your ALS Guide

 ALS Medical Decisions

-Though there is no cure for ALS, there are some very important medical decisions you will need to make.
-We recommend educating yourself, discussing options with your loved ones and ALS clinic team, and making decisions well ahead of time.
+When living with ALS, there are some very important medical decisions you will need to make.
+We recommend studying and discussing options with your loved ones and ALS clinic or medical team, and then making decisions in advance whenever possible.

 Picture